alimaken/mesos-cli/README.md

 # To view a single framework by name:
 ### The name is taken from the list returned via the first call.
 python mesos_cli.py -a my_spark_job

+# To view a single framework by name matching a regex:
+python mesos_cli.py -r 'spark.*job'

 # To watch the framework:
 ### The watch triggers every 5 seconds.